Dish still eyeing Sprint books days ahead of vote

 Dish reiterated in a statement on Monday that it believed its proposal "is both economically and strategically superior to that of SoftBank".

-On June 13, shareholders of Clearwire Corp CLWR.O, which is majority owned by Sprint, are due to vote on Sprint's offer to buy out the rest of Clearwire it does not own for $3.40 per share.
+On June 13, shareholders of Clearwire Corp, which is majority owned by Sprint, are due to vote on Sprint's offer to buy out the rest of Clearwire it does not own for $3.40 per share.

 But Dish has also complicated that deal process by making a $4.40 per share counter bid for Clearwire, which is currently evaluating Dish's offer.
 Clearwire will have to make a statement about the Dish bid before the shareholder vote.